-Earning a degree in sports management can lead to a variety of roles within the sporting industry.
-That diploma with some work experience qualifies you for a position in a front office, marketing department, as a player agent or in ticket sales, to name a few.
+Earning a sports management degree can lead to a variety of roles within the sporting industry.
+That diploma, with some work experience, qualifies you for a position in a front office, marketing department, as a player agent, or in ticket sales, just to name a few.
 It can help already established professionals transition into the industry as well as enhancing marketability for those entering it fresh out of school.
 There is an overwhelming amount of information out there but here are some basics to help you get started.

-What does a sports management program teach you?
+What does a sports management degree program teach you?

 Are there different types of sports management degrees?

 There are several standard degrees that you should consider depending on your current level of education.
 Research them in more detail to find the right one for you.
-When selecting between a Masters or MBA in Sports Management realize that an MBA will prepare you more for a business management or operations role where a Masters could include opportunities in coaching, scouting and marketing.
+When selecting between a Masters or MBA in Sports Management realize that an MBA will prepare you more for a business management or operations role, whereas a Masters could include opportunities in coaching, scouting, and marketing.

 - Bachelors in Sports Management

 - Masters in Sports Management

 - PhD in Athletic Administration / Sports Management

 What does a sports management degree qualify you to do?